kriti-ss03/Movie-Recommendation-webapp/README.md

 Technologies and Resources used:

-Front end languages and technologies: HTML,CSS,Javascript Front-end framework: Bootstrap to design the user interface (UI) Templating language: EJS
+-Front end languages and technologies: HTML,CSS,Javascript

+-Front-end framework: Bootstrap to design the user interface (UI)

+-Templating language: EJS

-Backend: Node.js, Express.js
+-Backend: Node.js, Express.js

-Api and databas: from TMDB dev community
+-Api and databas: from TMDB dev community

-Postman: to build apis and verify/analyze data for the suggest-me feature Fontawesome and Flaticon: For all the icons in the web app Freepik ans Unsplash: For all the images in the web app
+-Postman: to build apis and verify/analyze data for the suggest-me feature

+-Fontawesome and Flaticon: For all the icons in the web app

+-Freepik ans Unsplash: For all the images in the web app